That doesn’t diminish the team manager’s importance, but it makes it easier for managers to have highly engaged employees.

-For example, you can leverage an app that tracks the heart rate of employees, and reward them for working out.
+For example, you can leverage an app that tracks employees’ heart rates and reward them for working out.

 You can also gamify assessments, where employees participate in an immersive experience.

-With a great emphasis on making companies “people-oriented,” more and more organizations are now focusing on their employees’ experiences.
+With a great emphasis on making companies “people-oriented,” more and more organizations emphasize employees’ experiences in their company culture.

-Also known as EX, this concept involves how an employee feels within their workspace and what they observe – which can be deciding factors for engagement.
+Also known as EX, this concept involves how an employee feels within their workspace and what they observe, which can decide engagement factors.

 - Physical workspace

-Building the right culture is a slow process.
+Building the right company culture is a slow process.
 You can speed it up by using an employee engagement survey.

-However, you can experience results right away if you work on technology and physical workspace.
+However, you can experience results across the entire organization if you work on technology and physical workspace.